 Article VI - Duties of the Executive Director

 The Executive Director shall be a professional member of TSPRA.
-The Executive Director shall maintain membership records and coordinate all membership drives; shall keep records of all meetings; shall assist with association correspondence and other matters relating to the association's written documents; shall maintain financial records; providing statements to the Executive Committee and annually to the membership; shall disburse association funds in accordance with the budget and as approved by the president; shall serve as an ex officio member of the Executive Committee and the Nominating Committee without the right to vote; and shall conduct, in accordance with the Bylaws and Standing Rules, the election of officers.
+The Executive Director shall maintain membership records and coordinate all membership drives; shall keep records of all meetings; shall assist with association correspondence and other matters relating to the association's written documents; shall maintain financial records; providing statements to the Executive Committee and annually to the membership; shall disburse association funds in accordance with the budget and as approved by the Executive Committee; shall serve as an ex officio member of the Executive Committee, Strategic Planning Committee and the Nominating Committee without the right to vote; and shall conduct, in accordance with the Bylaws and Standing Rules, the election of officers.

 Article VII - Quorum for Executive Committee

 A majority of the members of the Executive Committee shall constitute a quorum.